Introduction

 One reason action items get lost is that the document contains tasks without the decision context that produced them.

-For example, prepare revised launch page copy is clearer if the team also records that the homepage launch was moved back one week and the messaging focus shifted to existing users.
+For example, “prepare revised launch page copy” is clearer if the team also records that the homepage launch was moved back one week and the messaging focus shifted to existing users.
 Without that context, the task can still be completed, but it is easier for the work to drift.

-That is why many teams benefit from a paired structure: decisions and action items.
 You do not need a long summary.
 You just need enough decision context to anchor the task list.

 This is especially useful for product reviews, planning meetings, and cross-functional calls where actions depend on tradeoffs made in the room.